 A. Improved Academic and Mental/Behavioral Health Outcomes

-Candidates will develop advanced skills with multifaceted assessment and data collection techniques, treatment planning and implementation, and evaluation of student outcomes for academic and mental/behavioral health difficulties.
+Candidates will develop advanced skills in the areas of multifaceted assessment and data collection techniques, treatment planning and implementation, and evaluation of student responses to academic and mental/behavioral health prevention and intervention efforts.

 B. Culturally-Responsive Practice and Social Justice